 When the procedure is finished, the relaxing medication is discontinued and you begin to wake up.
 Because the medications used in IV sedation anesthesia clear the system rather quickly, most of our patients are typically able to go home in less than 30 minutes after the procedure is completed.

 What is the recovery like?

 There is some discomfort after the surgery for which medication is prescribed.
 A pressure dressing is placed overnight but typically nothing else needs to be worn afterwards.
-Swelling around the chin will improve over 4-5 days, by which time most patients are able to return to work and social activities.
+Swelling around the chin will gradually subside and allow return to work and social activities.
 It is recommended to avoid chewing hard foods for about a week.